-So using the life force, or creative power, that’s at our disposal, we can direct it into whatever channel we wish.
-In other words, we have the ability to create harmonious worlds of beauty, or ugly worlds filled with conflict and pain.
+Using the life force, or creative power, that’s at our disposal, we can direct it into whatever channel we wish.
+This means we have the ability to create harmonious worlds of beauty, or ugly worlds filled with conflict and pain.
 In fact, we’re creating worlds all the time.
 Every day, every hour, we’re building the world we live in.

 As long as we do not fight our Lower Selves, we will remain enslaved to our own inner darkness.

 Yes indeed, this material world we live in is still being created.

 Earth is an expression of our state of mind, and in this regard we’re all the same: we are all part good and part bad, part lightness and part darkness.
 But as long as we do not fight to transform our Lower Selves—with our faults, our immature reactions, our stubborn rebelliousness and the like—we will remain enslaved to our own inner darkness.
 And the outer expression of this conflicted state is, among other things, war.